Recommended Global Pharma Marketing & Industry Conferences

-Pharma Audit 2018 welcomes attendees, presenters, and exhibitors from all over the world to Baltimore, USA.
-We are delighted to invite you all to attend and register for the “7th International conference on Pharmaceutical Auditing (Pharma Audit 2018) which is going to be held during June 06-07, 2018 at Baltimore, USA.
+Pharma Audit 2018 welcomes attendees, presenters, and exhibitors from all over the world to Philadelphia, Pennsylvania, USA.
+We are delighted to invite you all to attend and register for the “7th International conference on Pharmaceutical Auditing (Pharma Audit 2018) which is going to be held during June 06-07, 2018.
 The organizing committee is gearing up for an exciting and informative conference program including plenary lectures, symposia, workshops on a variety of topics, poster presentations and various programs for participants from all over the world.
 We invite you to join us at the Pharma Audit 2018, where you will be sure to have a meaningful experience with scholars from around the world.
-All the members of Pharma Audit 2018 organizing committee look forward to meet you at Baltimore, USA.
+All the members of Pharma Audit 2018 organizing committee look forward to meet you at Philadelphia, Pennsylvania, USA.

 Why to attend